-The late autumn and winter months must be booked a year in advance, but far too many anglers ignore the spring, summer, and early fall fishing, which can be every bit as spectacular.
+The late autumn and winter months must be booked a year in advance, but far too many anglers ignore the late spring, summer, and early fall fishing, which can be every bit as spectacular.
 The marsh is also crawling with black drum, speckled trout, sheepshead, and frequent encounters with jack crevalle.
 Our summer inshore/offshore combo trips provide opportunities for bull reds, cobia, jacks, snapper, dorado, sharks, mackerel, tarpon and more.

 Plaquemines Parish has become a second home to everyone at Tailwaters Travel.
 It is a part of the world loaded with great friends, rich history and a beautiful fishery.
 We send over 300 anglers a year down to the marsh and know the angling opportunities there better than anyone in the business.

 After dozens of trips down to the marsh over the years, we have established relationships with the best and most recognized fly fishing guides on the west bank of the Mississippi River.
-All our captains are all highly skilled fly fishing guides with proper skinny water flats skiffs.
+All our captains are highly skilled fly fishing guides with proper skinny water flats skiffs.
 They collectively have been fishing the marsh for decades and spend an average of 200+ days a year on the water.
 All fishing in the marsh is true sight casting to redfish in shallow water.
-Casting must be accurate, but nearly all presentations are within 10-30 feet, making this one of the most user friendly destinations for anglers of all skill levels.
+Casting must be accurate, but nearly all presentations are within 10-40 feet, making this one of the most user friendly destinations for anglers of all skill levels.

 Anglers stay in single or double occupancy accommodations at the antebellum mansion / converted B & B, the Woodland Plantation.
 The Woodland, and owner Foster Crepple, offer up the epitome of Southern hospitality, comfortable accommodations, incredible food, a well stocked bar and a lively atmosphere.

-It is almost too good to be true… The travel involved is simple, it is totally affordable with classy accommodations, and the redfish fishing is the best there is anywhere.
+It is almost too good to be true; the travel involved is simple, it is totally affordable with classy accommodations, and the redfish fishing is the best there is anywhere.
 PERIOD.
 Plaquemines Parish Louisiana has become a second home in a way to everyone at Tailwaters Fly Fishing Company.
 It is a part of the world loaded with great friends, rich history and a beautiful fishery.
 We send over 300 anglers a year down to the marsh and know the angling opportunities there better than anyone in the business.

 The marsh is a huge labyrinth of small islands, channels, ponds, bayous, bays, and flats that seems to go on endlessly to the Gulf of Mexico.
 Another amazing facet to the fishery is the fact that nobody else fishes it!
 The area is accessed by our guides’ top of the line skiffs (Hell’s Bay, Burton, East Cape, Maverick, Ranger).
 Nearly all of these areas can only be reached with a proper flats boat, so you almost never see other anglers while you are out; guaranteeing consistent shots for uneducated reds when conditions are favorable.

 All fishing is done from the boat as the muddy flats are too soft to wade.
 However, all anglers are amazed at the sight of redfish cruising in as little as 5-6 inches of water.
-The water in the marsh is a bit tea color when compared to other fisheries such as the Laguna Madre in Texas, but all of your fishing is done sight casting to individuals, small pods and often tremendously large schools of fish.
-Casts are typically in the 10-25 foot range, making it a fishery that anglers of any skill level can have great success.
+The water in the marsh is a bit off-color when compared to other fisheries such as the Laguna Madre in Texas, but all of your fishing is done sight casting to individuals, small pods and often tremendously large schools of fish.
+Casts are typically in the 10-30 foot range, making it a fishery that anglers of any skill level can have great success.
 Just pick up the line, one false cast, and bang’em on the head and they will eat it!

 The gear required for fishing the marsh is not sophisticated.
 Anglers want an 8 weight rod for the spring and summer fishing and a 9-10 weight for the winter fishing.
 Our fly fishing captains provide all flies and terminal tackle required for no extra charge.
 In many cases we can also arrange for you to borrow fly rods and reels as well as spinning gear outfits.
 Pretty much just show up with a fishing license, appropriate clothing and polarized sunglasses and you are ready to go fishing.